-Reports: Bodies found at New Jersey nursing home
+Owner: Nursing home where bodies found was overwhelmed

-ANDOVER, N.J.
-(AP) — Police responding to an anonymous tip found more than a dozen bodies at a nursing home in northwestern New Jersey, according to news reports.
+An extraordinary number of deaths over the weekend overwhelmed a nursing home in northern New Jersey where police responding to an anonymous tip found more than a dozen bodies, according to news reports and an email from an owner of the home.

-Five bodies were found Sunday and 13 more were found on Monday at the Andover Subacute and Rehabilitation Center, Andover Township Police Chief Eric Danielson told The New Jersey Herald.
+Five bodies were found Sunday and 13 more were found Monday at the Andover Subacute and Rehabilitation Center in Andover Township, Police Chief Eric Danielson told The New Jersey Herald.

 The remains found at the facility were among 68 deaths linked to the home, including both residents and two nurses, The New York Times reported, citing Danielson, other officials and county records shared with a federal official.
 At least 26 of those deaths were confirmed by laboratory tests to be related to COVID-19, the newspaper said.